dhanylatief/python_crud_program_hospital_patients/README.md

    * ...
 (List all relevant fields)

 ## Contributing
 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to m.dhany.latief@gmail.com or submit an issue if you encounter any problems or have suggestions for improvements.